-With many TV shows depicting house flippers having fun while making a profit, many investors have taken interest in the idea.
-In 2019 alone, 6.2% of all home sales in the U.S. were flipped homes!
-It sure looks easy on TV — buy a house, fix it up, put it back on the market, and make an easy sale –but is that all it takes?
+With many TV shows depicting house flippers having fun while making a profit, many investors have taken an interest in the idea.
+In 2019 alone, 6.2% of all home sales in the US were flipped homes!
+It seems easy on TV — buy a house, fix it, put it back on the market, and make an easy sale –but is that all it takes?
 Before you join the bandwagon, let’s look at some of the biggest mistakes flippers make so that you’ll know how to avoid them.

-One of the most common mistakes flippers make is not sticking with the budget.
+One of the flippers’ most common mistakes is not sticking with the budget.
 Before you invest in house flipping, you need to know how much it would cost to see the project through.

 Real estate investing is expensive.
 Property acquisition alone costs tens of thousands to hundreds of thousands of dollars, even if you’re buying a fixer-upper.
 Our mortgage calculator is a great place to start.
 Create a detailed budget before you commit to purchasing a fixer-upper to flip.

 House flipping is a time-consuming venture that you can’t treat as a hobby if you want to make money.
-It can take months before you find and buy the right property in hot markets.
-Once you’ve purchased the home, fixing it up takes time as well.
-You need to invest time and commit to it, from demolition to construction and selling the house.
+Finding and buying the right property in hot markets can take months.
+Once you’ve purchased the home, fixing it up also takes time.
+You must invest time and commit to it, from demolition to construction and selling the house.
 This is especially critical if you are doing all the work yourself.

 A successful house flip involves picking the right property at the right location at the right price.
-You need to be familiar with the applicable tax laws and zoning laws before buying.
+Before buying, you need to be familiar with the applicable tax and zoning laws.

 Take the time to learn all about house flipping.
 Newbies tend to rush and buy the first house available in the market, then hire the first contractor that makes a bid to do the renovations.
 An already experienced and successful house-flipper willing to share their knowledge is ideal.

 House flipping can be a lucrative business as long as you can avoid some investors’ common flipping mistakes.
-Making a nice profit involves understanding the time and finances required in completing a house flip.
+Making a nice profit involves understanding the time and finances required to complete a house flip.